Kobee Installation Guide

 This section describes the steps to perform the startup of the different Kobee components.

-To start the ALM Web Application, you need to start the Apache Tomcat web server that is hosting it.
+To start the Kobee Web Application, you need to start the Apache Tomcat web server that is hosting it.

 If this is the first installation of Kobee, the License window will be displayed: